 - Learning Behaviours – we aim to provide experiences which develop characteristics of perseverance, resilience, tolerance, independence, readiness and positive attitude to learning.

 - Cultural awareness – we aim to provide experiences which show the children the wide and diverse community of Britain beyond their local area and cultures in the wider world.

 - Environment – we aim to provide experiences which help our pupils value their environment and understand their responsibilities towards sustaining their local and global environment through Forest Schools.

 We have designed and planned our curriculum to offer a range of experiences which contribute to every child receiving a full and rich curriculum.
 The range of experiences we offer, support and champion our culture and ensures that our children benefit from a full range of academic, spiritual, moral, social and cultural activities.
 These activities enrich their lives and those of our whole school community and make them proud of their British values and diverse society to which they belong and play an active part in.
-We are proud that our curriculum gives our children the skills, confidence and self-belief to lead a happy and fulfilled life by encouraging them to aim high and work towards their goals and dreams in life.
+We are proud that our curriculum gives our children the knowledge and skills, confidence and self-belief to lead a happy life by encouraging them to be aspirational and work towards their goals and dreams in life.

 Balance of Curriculum

-It is our underlying belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
-We believe that through the curriculum we can impact on what is in children’s heads and how they feel about themselves, so that they feel clever, confident and ready to tackle any challenge they may face.
+It is our fundamental belief that every child should feel valued and experience the feeling of success in a wide range of curriculum areas.
+We believe that through the curriculum we can impact children’s self-confidence and self-awareness, so that they feel prepared to tackle any challenge they may face.

-We have designed and organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means in practice our curriculum places equal importance on core and foundation subjects, whilst prioritising reading as a vehicle for learning.
+We have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means in practice our curriculum places equal importance on core and foundation subjects, whilst prioritising reading as a vehicle for learning.
 Children’s interests and intrigue allows them to follow their own lines of inquiry.